ambsenyestudi/TheValueOfThings/README.md

 A second characteristic of value objects is that you must be able to compare with no effort.

+It also segregates concerns.

+For instance, to keep your iso always in a valid state, we want to make sure that we have translations for it.
+In order to meet this constraint we must use a service, but this service is not your typical application service because it uses parts of our domain.
+To alleviate our dependencies, we can create a private constructor for our iso and use a factory method that requires a domain service.
+The latter checks if the current iso is among the ones that we have translations for.

+## Roles

-It also segregates concerns, so if you have different objects playing different roles, you could use value objects.
+When different objects playing different roles, you could use value objects.
 For instance, take the traditional translate method signature

 `string Translate(string iso, string otherIso, string word)`